tekktrik/build-mpy-cross-action/README.rst

 ========

 If you have just a repository with files intended for a CircuitPython board, your release file could be very simple!
-This release CI creates .mpy files for CircuitPython 8.2.0:

 .. code-block:: yaml